top of page

 Waenga was developed in partnership with Te Rākau following research with young people.
 The play unfolds through Connie, played by Hariata, a young wahine caught in the crossfire of chasing her dreams and an unexplainable visit to a place she doesn't belong, and Grayson, played by Tamati, a junior defence lawyer navigating the complexities of the legal system while trying to uphold his identity and mana motuhake.

-Waenga premiered in the Kia Mau Festival 2025 with Hariarat and Tamati joined on-stage by musician Ramka Tamaki.
+Waenga premiered in the Kia Mau Festival 2025 with Hariarata and Tamati joined on-stage by musician Rameka Tamaki.
 Since then it has taken various shapes including a Te Rākau version with school students from Porirua, a radio play (to be produced by Radio New Zealand) and a national schools tour produced by Taki Rua Productions.

-In 2026 Te Rākau are going to develop an ensemble version with 10 performers layering music, dance and polictis into this powerful crictally acclaimed and relevant story.
+In 2026 Te Rākau are touring an ensemble version with 10 performers layering music, dance and civics into this powerful critically acclaimed and relevant story.

 Two young people stare feircy at the camera, the New Zealand parliamnent beehive building is in the backsground.
 Text says "Waenga Hurō Productions"